 The board of directors authorizes important matters related to the management of market and liquidity risks, such as the basic policies and risk appetite, which are decided by the Management Committee.
-The Corporate Risk Management Department, which is independent from the business units that directly handle market transactions, manages market and liquidity risks in an integrated manner.
-The Corporate Risk Management Department not only monitors the current risk situations but also reports regularly to the Management Committee and the board of directors.
+The Corporate Risk Management Department and the Risk Management Information Department, which are independent from the business units that directly handle market transactions, manage market and liquidity risks in an integrated manner.
+The Corporate Risk Management Department and the Risk Management Information Department Information Department not only monitor the current risk situations but also report regularly to the Management Committee and the board of directors.